-Senior Niamh McIntosh-Yee is a double major in political science and history.
+Senior Niamh McIntosh-Yee is a double major in history and political science.
 A recipient of the Wolfberg Scholarship through the political science department, McIntosh-Yee discusses the invigorating feeling of being recognized after putting in so much hard work.
-She looks forward to gaining real-world experience in political science or possibly pursuing the public policy graduate program after graduation.
+She looks forward to gaining real-world experience in her field and possibly pursuing the public policy graduate program.

 Dana Queen’s variety of earned scholarships have allowed her to develop her deep interest in history.
 Additionally, Queen’s learning abroad experience in York, England taught her to embrace the unknown.
 Now in her last semester, she looks forward to finishing her degrees in history and anthropology.